optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 - The perception of the structure of expression is difficult due to the fact that this structure is smeared along the line and does not form clearly expressed compact visual areas.
 - Due to the implicit structure and the increase in eccentricity, the search is difficult.
 - Due to the increase in distance, transitions from the end of the line to the beginning of the next become more difficult, and accordingly reading slows down.
-- Increasing the distance to the monitor will reduce the angular dimensions of the line, but also reduce the size of words and letters.
+- Increasing the distance to the monitor will reduce the angular dimensions of the line, but it will also reduce the size of the letters, and thus will not reduce the length of the saccade.
 Smaller letters are more difficult to recognize.
-In this case, the length of the saccade, expressed in the size of the letters, will not increase.
 Hence, reading will slow down.
 - Large monitors are not always available or program text may be displayed in a much smaller area.
 In this case, the line either does not fit in the scope and requires scrolling, or the line is split into several lines and this, as a rule, destroys the structure of the program in the entire scope.

-For a number of objective reasons, it is not always possible to avoid long strings (for example, due to the use of long identifiers that we cannot change).
+For a number of objective reasons, it is not always possible to avoid long lines (for example, due to the use of long identifiers that we cannot change).
 Also, in cases where we are not interested in the structure of the expression (for example, when outputting a debug message to the program log), the use of a long line may be even preferable to structuring a long expression by breaking it into several lines, since it makes this code less massive and so less meaningful for ambient vision.

-In general, long strings, like long identifiers, are a sign of poor code readability.
+In general, massive use of long lines, like long identifiers, is a sign of poor code readability.

 ### Names
 Names are critical to making your code readable.
 They occupy a large part of it and often act as beacons to identify characteristic structural parts of the program.
-The main requirements for names are their brevity and expressiveness. _The longer the name, the more difficult it is to read, remember and recall._ Long names usually lead to long lines, which also makes reading and search difficult.
+The main requirements for names are their expressiveness and brevity. _The longer the name, the more difficult it is to read, remember and recall._ Long names usually lead to long lines, which also makes reading and search difficult.
 The requirement of expressiveness means that in the scope of the context of use, the name must allow to unambiguously determine the role of the program element it denotes.

 The requirements for brevity and expressiveness can obviously conflict with each other, as expressiveness may require the use of longer, compound names.
-Therefore, it makes sense to make an estimate of the allowed recommended name length.
+Therefore, it makes sense to make an estimate of the recommended name length.

 Ideally, we want to recognize the name at a glance (on first fixation).
 This means that the first estimate of the optimal length can be set as the size of the identification area, that is, 10-12 characters.